ethereum/py-evm/docs/introduction.rst

 The main focus is to enrich the Ethereum ecosystem with a Python implementation that:

-* Supports Ethereum 1.0 as well as 2.0 / Serenity
+* Supports the current state of the Ethereum protocol
 * Is well documented
 * Is easy to understand
 * Has clear APIs
-* Runs fast and resource friendly
+* Runs fast and is resource friendly
-* Is highly flexible to support:

-  * Public chains
-  * Private chains
-  * Consortium chains
-  * Advanced research

 Usage
 -----